 Located at 646 Bellevue Avenue, it was intended as a summer home for the George D. Widener family of Philadelphia.
 George and his son, Harry, Widener lost their lives aboard the RMS Titanic.

 Eleanor Elkins Widener, George’s widow, who was rescued in a lifeboat from the Titanic, completed the project and construction was undertaken during 1913 and 1914 and opened to friends with a large reception on August 20, 1915.

+This story was originally published on August 20, 2015.
 Sources: Some information obtained from Wikipedia.